 MATERIAL AND METHODS

 The study was carried out during the Kharif season of 2024 at the Vegetable experimental Farm, Division of Vegetable Science, Faculty of Horticulture, SKUAST-Kashmir, Shalimar, Jammu and Kashmir.
 The experimental site is situated in Shalimar, Srinagar, in the foothills of Zabarvan, 15 kilometers from Srinagar city.
 The site is located at 340.14" North latitude and 740.86" East longitude, with an elevation of 1685 meters above mean sea level.
 The water has a neutral pH and the soil is alluvial.
 The mild summers are a hallmark of the temperate climate.
 The average lowest and highest temperatures in October and August are 5.260°C and 31.40°C, respectively.
 April receives the most rainfall.
-Experimental material consisted of fourty genotypes of summer squash.
+Experimental material consisted of forty genotypes of summer squash.
 Three replications of the single factor experiment were set up using a Randomized Complete Block Design (RCBD).
-Five plants of each genotype were planted in each replication, with rows and plants spaced 2×1 m apart respectively.
+Five plants of each genotype were planted in each replication, with rows and plants spaced 2×1 m apart, respectively.
 Data was recorded on 17 parameters viz., Node number at which 1st male flower appears, Node number at which 1st female flower appears, Days to appearance of 1st male flower, Days to appearance of 1st female flower, Days to 1st Fruit Harvest, Days to Last Fruit Harvest, Number of Fruits/Plant, Average Fruit Weight (kg), Fruit Length (cm), Fruit Diameter (cm), Flesh Thickness (cm), Rind Thickness(mm), Flesh Weight (g), Fruit Yield/Plant (kg), Fruit Yield/ha (q).
 Five healthy plants from each line of all replications were chosen at random, and observations were made on a number of yield and yield-attributing characteristics.
 Correlation coefficients were computed for all trait pairs using genotypic and phenotypic variances and covariances, using the Panse and Sukhatme (1957) formula.
 Using Dewey and Lu's (1959) formula, the path coefficient analysis methodology was based on the method presented by Wright (1921) and Li (1956).
 At the Division of Agricultural Statistics, SKUAST-Kashmir, Shalimar, R software was used for all statistical analyses and calculations.

 RESULTS AND DISCUSSION